Cheryl D. Miller: Early life and education

-Miller is of African American and Philippine American ancestry and identifies as BIPOC.
-Her paternal family is from Washington, D.C. and her maternal family is Filipino Creole from the U.S. Virgin Islands.
+Miller is of African-American and Philippine American ancestry.
+Her paternal family is from Washington, D.C., and her maternal family is Filipino Creole from the U.S. Virgin Islands.
 Miller's grandmother was an indigenous Danish west Indian and Ghanaian.
-Her great-great grandmother is of Ghanaian descent from St. Johns.
-Her Philippine grandfather was part of the U.S. Filipino navy as a steward's cook during WWI in 1917.
+Her great-great-grandmother is of Ghanaian descent from St. Johns.
+Her Philippine grandfather was part of the U.S. Filipino navy as a steward's cook during World War I in 1917.
 Her grandparents met at the USO and married.
-Having three Filipino lineages of their own, Miller's mother being one of them.
 Her mother, a Filipino-Creole, came to the United States to attend Howard University.
 Her maternal Afro-Caribbean Saint-Tomian cousin Larry was installed as a chief of their tribe.
-Their tribe are artisans, specifically shipbuilders, wood carvers and make decorative coffins.
 Her paternal grandfather was white and American Indian with Patriotic daughters of American Revolution DNA.

-Miller's parents met at Howard University in Washington, D.C. where they settled and began the family of their own.
-She was a Girl Scout and when she won her first award, she was published on the section covers of The Washington Post and Washington Star.
-As a child, Miller spent most of her days at museums looking at an era of contemporary art and the cadre of Washington color field schools.
-In 1969, her teacher told her that she will never make it as an artist, but her specific experiences and heritage became formative to her art practice.

 Miller graduated from Calvin Coolidge High School.
+She attended the Rhode Island School of Design, but when Miller's father died second year, she transferred to Maryland Institute College of Art (MICA), where she lived closer to her mother.
+She earned her BFA degree from MICA.

-In 1985, she received a Masters of Science in Visual Communications at the Pratt Institute.
+In 1985, she received a Master of Science degree in visual communications at the Pratt Institute.
 As a thesis project, she was asked to make a contribution to the field of graphic design and instead of a visual design project she wrote "Transcending the Problems of the Black Designer to Success in the Marketplace" as her thesis.
 Miller's 1985 thesis studies design, sociology and history to give a portrait of African American job prospects.

-She attended the Rhode Island School of Design for her BFA, but when Miller's father died sophomore year, she transferred to Maryland Institute College of Art where she lived closer to her mother.
-She earned her BFA from MICA.

-Miller was awarded a Doctor of Humane Letters from the Vermont College of Fine Arts in February 2021.

-In May of 2022, Miller was awarded a Doctor of Fine Arts from Maryland Institute College of Art.

-In June of 2022, Miller was awarded a Doctor of Fine Arts from the Rhode Island School of Design.
+Miller was awarded a Doctor of Humane Letters from the Vermont College of Fine Arts in February 2021; and a Doctor of Fine Arts in May 2022 from Maryland Institute College of Art; Doctor of Fine Arts in June 2022 from the Rhode Island School of Design; and an honorary Doctorate in Fine Arts in May 2023 from Pratt Institute.

 Career

 After finishing school, Miller worked in broadcast design where she created on-air sets and graphics.
 During this time she created the logo and identity for BET.
 After 10 years in broadcasting, she moved to New York City and attended Pratt Institute, and then graduated from Union Theological Seminary.

+Miller was pivotally involved in the launch and early work of AIGA's DEI efforts in the 1990s.
+"The first AIGA Minority Task Force was established in1989 to help end the marginalization of people of color..."
+It was composed of Miller, John Morning, and six other professionals.
+The group created and ran the April 5, 1991 symposium: "Why Is Graphic Design 93% White?"
+Miller's contributions and work advanced advocacy efforts for minority designers, raising "awareness in the design community of the problems that minority designers were having in gaining jobs and experience."
+Caroline Warner Hightower was the AIGA executive director who collaborated with designers like Miller on AIGA's early DEI efforts.